Three-Quarters Of UN Members Support Palestinian Statehood

 Other member states, such as Poland, Bulgaria and Romania, had already done so in 1988, long before joining the EU.

-On the other hand, some former Eastern bloc countries, such as Hungary and the Czech Republic, do not or no longer recognise a state of Palestine.
+On the other hand, some former Eastern bloc countries, such as Hungary and the Czech Republic, do not or no longer recognize a state of Palestine.

-Australian Prime Minister Anthony Albanese said Monday that "Australia will recognise the right of the Palestinian people to a state of their own" at the UN General Assembly.
+Australian Prime Minister Anthony Albanese said Monday that“Australia will recognize the right of the Palestinian people to a state of their own” at the UN General Assembly.

-France said last month it intends to recognise a Palestinian state come September, while Britain said it would do the same unless Israel takes "substantive steps", including agreeing to a ceasefire in Gaza.
+France said last month it intends to recognize a Palestinian state come September, while Britain said it would do the same unless Israel takes“substantive steps,” including agreeing to a ceasefire in Gaza.

-Canada also plans to recognise a Palestinian state in September, Prime Minister Mark Carney said, marking a dramatic policy shift that was immediately rejected by Israel.
+Canada also plans to recognize a Palestinian state in September, Prime Minister Mark Carney said, marking a dramatic policy shift that was immediately rejected by Israel.

 Legal Disclaimer: